 Tools of the trade

 On equipment, the most important tools you need at the very basic level are a Dutch oven with a lid, digital scale, and bread flour.
 A Dutch oven is basically a big casserole like a Le Crueset.
 The purpose is to create an oven in an oven situation, so you are steaming the dough to open and bloom, plus also create the crispy crust.
 The digital scale is necessary because it’s way more exact than cup measuring and weighing out water and flour weight is different than volume.
 I bought my scale at Canadian Tire for $17.
 On the subject of bread flour, it provides a chewier crumb because of the gluten content.
 It also absorbs water differently, so if you find you have to make your recipe with all purpose flour, you’ll have to adjust the water content.
 The recipe below works best for 100% white bread flour.
 As soon as you modify to different flours, even with a portion of whole wheat bread flour, the water may not absorb the same.
-You’ll likely need a little more water than 62.5% of the flour.
+You’ll likely need a little more water than 65% of the flour.
 Once you get the hang of how the dough should feel, you can adjust on your own.
 There are all kinds of fancy flours and additions you can put in your sourdough, this is a basic recipe and will work for most beginners.
-I’ve only been doing this a couple months, and it works for me.
+I’ve been making sourdough for a year now, and it works for me.

 If you want to be fully prepared, get these items as well: bread proofing bannetons, bench scraper, bowl scraper, and a lamé or razor for scoring.
 A real expert also checks the temperature of developing starter and dough.
 That I do not do, but I do try to maintain a consistent temperature for the dough as it’s proofing and the starter is developing.